Azure-Samples/java-microservices-asa-standard-lab/Instructions/Labs/ASA-Standard/LAB_03_monitor_asc.md

 1. On the **Tables** tab, review the list of tables and verify that they include `AppPlatformContainerEventLogs`, `AppPlatformIngressLogs`, `AppPlatformLogsforSpring`, `AppPlatformSystemLogs`, `AzureMetrics` and `AppPlatformBuildLogs`.

+   {: .note }
-    > **Note**: Not all of these categories might be available at this point yet.
+   > Not all of these categories might be available at this point yet.
 It might take extra time for the logging data to appear in the Log Analytics workspace.
 If needed, wait for a few minutes and refresh the web page displaying the Azure portal.

 1. In the query editor, enter the following query and select **Run**.